 - What our priorities are and how we are doing

 - How we make decisions

 - Services we offer

 If you find that the information you require is not already published, then you can make a request to the Council under the Act.

 A request normally has to be made in writing.
 It should be addressed direct to the Council and must include a name and an address (postal or email) for a response.
 The information being sought should also be described clearly and as precisely as possible.

-- By completing our online request form
+- You can make a request by completing our online request form.

 Requests for environmental information can be made verbally under the Environmental Information Regulations 2004.

 Once we receive a request, and if we need it, clarification to enable us to search for the information that has been requested, we are required to provide a response within 20 working days.